-Our ovens are handmade on site to order in Worcester UK.
-This means we may face a backlog of orders towards our busier periods.
+Our ovens are handmade on site to order in Worcester, UK.
+This means we may face a backlog of orders during our busier periods.
 When you place an order we will give you the option to pick a date that’s best for you.
 If you are not yet sure but want to place the order you can get in touch to amend a delivery date pending it is past the lead time.

 Please seen below the current lead time status.

 Current Lead Time: 5 days for Primos/Mezzos.
 7-10 days for Ventos/Gustos

 Why buy from The Stone Bake Oven Company?

 Here at The Stone Bake Oven Company, we manufacture and distribute our ovens in and outside of the UK, removing the middleman.
 We pride ourselves on our extensive experience of wood fired oven manufacturing and are always on hand for credible advice and guidance.
 Unlike any other manufacturer, all our ovens are reinforced with Micro Mesh Technology, exclusive to The Stone Bake Oven Company.

 The Insulation Kit is an optional add-on which can you purchase if you wish to insulate your oven for improved heat retention (taking a standard 4 hours to 24+ hours).
 Insulating also means that you can encase the oven in standard brickwork or render without it being affected by the heat.
 The kit includes a decorative archway for the entrance of your oven, insulation wool to insulate your dome and calcium silicate board to insulate the floor.
 You can also purchase these components separately if you wish.
 Please note the Vento 100 and Gusto 120 come with an insulation kit as standard.